Healthdirect Free Australian health advice you can count on.

 What is pancreatitis?

-Pancreatitis is the inflammation of the pancreas, an organ that sits near the stomach and liver.
-The pancreas produces digestive juices and certain hormones, including insulin, which is responsible for regulating blood sugar.
+Pancreatitis is the inflammation of your pancreas.
+The pancreas is an organ that sits near your stomach and liver.
+Your pancreas produces digestive juices and certain hormones, including insulin, which is responsible for regulating your blood sugar.

 Most cases of pancreatitis are mild.
-But in severe cases, pancreatitis can be life threatening.
-If you have severe abdominal (tummy) pain that lasts for more than 20 minutes, call your doctor or go to the Emergency Department.
+In severe cases, pancreatitis can be life-threatening.
+If you have severe abdominal (tummy) pain that lasts for more than 20 minutes, call your doctor or visit the emergency department of your local hospital.

 Pancreatitis can be either acute (sudden onset) or chronic (ongoing and longer-term).